bergesinstitute/graf-method/book-1-unit-1.md

 ## Usted/Ustedes

 We have a second-person formal pronoun that we use to express courtesy or respect.
 It has a second-person meaning, but it is conjugated in third person, since it comes from the old courtesy formula *Vuestra Merced* (*Your Mercy*).
 (We say *your mercy/your majesty/your honor is*—as opposed to *you are*.
-We’ll do the same thing in Spanish when we learn the verbs.)
+We'll do the same thing in Spanish when we learn the verbs.)

 # Verbs ser and estar (to be)